-A cheater version of the classic, this Chili Relleno Casserole has layers of gooey cheese and peppers, with puffy clouds of baked eggs on top.
+A cheater version of classic Chile Relleno, this Chile Relleno Casserole is so much easier without any frying.
+It has layers of gooey cheese and peppers, with puffy clouds of baked eggs on top.
 So delicious.
 And crazy simple.
 Serve it for breakfast, lunch, or dinner!

 According to the Chile Pepper Institute at New Mexico State University, the spelling of the word ‘chile’ has a long and varied history.
 Chile comes from the term chilli that comes from the Aztec, Nahuatl language.
 According to Jean Andrews the Spanish spelling was later changed to chile by Spanish-speaking Mexicans and chili in the United States.
 So basically, in my opinion, they’re both ok.
 It just depends on the region.